-COMMUNITY WEB-BASED SURVEY | 1,403 Community participants

-Community engagement focused on seeking residents and workers input in understanding several over-arching issues:
+COMMUNITY WEB-BASED SURVEY | 1,403 Community participants Community engagement focused on seeking residents and workers input in understanding several over-arching issues:

 What do people value about the cultural life of Kansas City, MO?
 What makes it distinctive or unique?
 What would people like to see different and better in the cultural life of the community in five or ten years?
 What are the cultural problems or needs facing the community?
 What are the opportunities for improvement?
 What else is important to understand or investigate in relation to cultural planning?

 A comprehensive overview of the community engagement process is included in the Appendices of this plan, including detailed information on who participated and what they said.
-In addition to the community engagement, the planning process included an extensive review of relevant studies and plans.
-This review is summarized in the Context for Planning chapter, page 17.
+In addition to the community engagement, the planning process included an extensive review of relevant studies and plans, referenced throughout this document.